 This 2015 New York Times bestselling book by a clinical psychologist will provide a profound light bulb moment for some people.
 The book really resonated with me.
-And I have seen the dramatic impact it had on some of my clients who came to therapy reporting anxiety, anger, depression and relationship problems.
+And I have seen the dramatic impact it had on some of my clients who came to therapy reporting anxiety, anger, depression and/or relationship problems.
 Many they believed they had experienced “good” childhoods – yet developed understanding, more positive feelings about themselves and improved their relationships with family, friends and partners as a result of reading it.
 Book review: “Adult children of emotionally immature parents – how to heal from distant, rejecting or self-involved parents” by Lindsay C Gibson PsyD

 How “Adult children of emotionally immature parents” may help you